ibm-cloud-docs/dl/route-filtering-configuration.md

 * The prefix must be an IPv4 subnet CIDR indicating both the address and mask length.
 * [Route filtering examples](/docs/dl?topic=dl-route-filtering-examples&interface=ui)
 * You can configure a maximum of 15 import/export route filters per direct link.
-To increase this quota for Direct Link Connect or Direct Link Dedicated, [contact IBM Support](/unifiedsupport/cases/form){: external}.

 ## Configuring route filters in the UI
 {: #configure-route-filters-ui}